Shomshuklla: Artistic Style and Themes

 Shomshuklla is a self taught film director.
 In the initial years of filmmaking she was highly influenced by Alphonso, Jean Luc Godard, Almodovar, kieslowski, David Cronenberg, Chaplin, Satyajit Ray, Inger Bergman and Polanski.

 Her first feature film, Sandcastle was compared to the style of Terence Mallick.
-She likes to move very slowly with the audience and create a connect with them.
-Her second film, had the style of Ray and Bergman, music and the feeling of space.

 In all of her films, music plays an important role.
-Third film, Hopscotch had a deep impression of Polanski, his style of fear and little touch of Hitchcock.
-Not only that, she used only one actor to tell the full story.
-Fourth film, TikTok TikTok, had a great impression of Godard.
-In this film onwards she introduced her style of voice sound mix, which became her signature style.
+In her third film, she uses only one actor to tell the full story.
+In her fourth film, TikTok TikTok, she introduced her style of voice sound mix, which became her signature style.

-She introduced, no sync dialogues to create the feeling of playing with sounds - As she was influenced by Chaplin, thus did a silent film which is erotic in nature.
-She is a great believer of breaking all rules and creating one's own.
-In her film, The Bird, she shot with stills and video, thus using the oldest art form to tell her story, in a single space.
+She introduced no sync dialogues to create the feeling of playing with sounds.
+As she was influenced by Chaplin, she realized a silent film.
+She believes in breaking all rules and creating one's own.
+In her film, The Bird, containing stills and video, thus using the oldest art form to tell her story, in a single space.
 The style that she used in many of her films.

 She repeated her scenes in film, to break the stereotype, like in Flowers and the lap of rose.
 In the film, Mixed medium, she used the same dialogue with different actors to enact it differently, thus creating a unique style.
-She is versatile and unique.
+Her style is versatile and unique.